FCFF vs. FCFE Reconciliation Template

-Reconciling FCFF vs FCFE
+Reconciling FCFF vs. FCFE

 To reconcile FCFF to FCFE, we must first make a set of important assumptions about the firm’s financials and its capital structure.
 We must assume that the capital structure of the firm will not change over time.
 It is an important assumption because if the firm’s capital structure changes, the marginal cost of capital will also change.
 Second, we must work with the same fundamental financial variables across both methods and apply the same tax rates and reinvestment requirements across both methods.

-Download Free FCFF vs FCFE Reconciliation Template
+Download Free FCFF vs. FCFE Reconciliation Template

 Enter your name and email in the form below and download the free template now!

-Follow the steps below to complete the template of FCFF vs FCFE:
+Follow the steps below to complete the template of FCFF vs. FCFE:

 Enter the base inputs of the calculation worksheet.
-These include the firm’s debt ratio (which is assumed to remain static), the pre-tax cost of debt, the tax rate, the cost of equity and the terminal growth rate.
+These include the firm’s debt ratio (which is assumed to remain static), the pre-tax cost of debt, the tax rate, the cost of equity, and the terminal growth rate.

-- The free cash flow to the firm is determined in each year by converting the company’s operating profit (EBIT) to NOPAT by multiplying by (1 – tax rate) adding back non-cash expenses and subtracting net firm reinvestment (working capital and capital expenditures).
+- The free cash flow to the firm is determined each year by converting the company’s operating profit (EBIT) to NOPAT by multiplying by (1 – tax rate) adding back non-cash expenses and subtracting net firm reinvestment (working capital and capital expenditures).

 - The present value of the firm’s FCFF and terminal value is added together to find the intrinsic value of the firm as of today.
 Assuming the company has zero cash, subtracting the value of debt from the firm’s valuation will yield the value of equity.

 The static capital structure assumption section calculates the value of the firm in each respective forward year, using each forward year as the present year to calculate different present values.
-Then, the end-of-year debt assumption is computed by taking the product of each forward year’s firm value and the static debt to capital ratio.
-From this point we can begin computing the firm’s equity value standalone.
+Then, the end-of-year debt assumption is computed by taking the product of each forward year’s firm value and the static debt-to-capital ratio.
+From this point, we can begin computing the firm’s equity value standalone.

 - We begin at the firm’s operating profit (EBIT) and subtract the firm’s interest expense.
 The interest expense is calculated by taking the product of the firm’s cost of debt and its year-end debt in each forward year.
 The difference yields the firm’s earnings before tax (EBT).